 3 The Thin Red Line

-The movie stars a host of big names, including George Clooney, John Travolta, Woody Harrelson, Sean Penn, Adrien Brody, and many more.
-The role of Private Witt went to Jim Caviezel but was highly sought after by Johnny Depp, Brad Pitt, and Matthew McConaughey.
-During the making of the film, some of the lead roles were reduced to smaller characters, including those of Adrien Brody and John C. Reilly.[8]
+The ensemble cast reads like a Hollywood roll‑call: George Clooney, John Travolta, Woody Harrelson, Sean Penn, Adrien Brody, and many more.
+The coveted role of Private Witt ultimately went to Jim Caviezel, despite interest from Johnny Depp, Brad Pitt, and Matthew McConaughey.
+During production, several leading parts—including those of Brody and John C. Reilly—were trimmed to supporting roles.

 2 Midway (1976)